 InvariMatte® stands by itself as the premium roofing material.
 Its high reflectivity of solar radiation gives it the industry’s highest SRI of 113, when measured using the alternative method to that used for painted surfaces.
 Its unique self-cleaning surface and resistance to corrosion keep that SRI at the same level for over 10 years without cleaning or maintenance.
 Despite this, it is not shiny; it has a gloss near less than that of some paint finishes.
 How does it do this?

-InvariMatte® has a surface which is engineered on a nano scale.
+InvariMatte® has a surface which is engineered on a micro scale.
 Very smooth and shallow indentations are randomly spaced on the surface at a separation of an average of 100 to 200 microns.
 The indentations average about 50 microns and are half that in depth with rounded contours.
+The surface of InvariMatte® is self-cleaning or hydrophobic.
 This produces a diffractive array which interferes with the reflected light from the 80 to 90% of the surface which is smooth.
 The result is destructive interference of the reflected light which makes the surface appear as a matte finish while keeping high solar reflectivity.

 The small, smooth indentations create a surface with high surface energy, which makes it very wettable.
 Water doesn’t bead on the surface; it smoothes out.
 As with dishwasher wetting agents, this prevents concentrations of hard water deposits, which dull and discolor other stainless surfaces, such as linen-type surfaces.
 The indentations are too shallow to harbor soot, so rain rinsing removes airborne contaminants.
 Thus InvariMatte keeps its brand-new look year after year without maintenance.